 This deliciously light but satisfying vegetarian meal relies on some of my favorite Mediterranean and Thai flavors.
 Cannellini beans are creamy and substantial.
 A medley of tender-crisp bell peppers and zucchini provides contrasting tastes and textures.
 Sun dried tomatoes and corn lend their subtle sweetness.
 A fiery green chili pepper wakes up the palate.
 Quinoa adds additional protein.
-A flurry of fresh Thai basil and lemon finishes everything off with unexpected brightness and sparkle.
+A flurry of fresh Thai basil and lemon finishes everything off with unexpected sparkle.
 This is the kind of vegetarian eating that will leave you feeling nourished and satiated.

 Warm Quinoa Salad Recipe